Roger Hsieh

-Roger Hsieh or Hsieh Tsung-min (謝聰敏; 2 May 1934 – 8 September 2019) was a Taiwanese politician.
-He won election to the Legislative Yuan in 1992 and 1995, losing reelection in 1998 and 2001.
+Hsieh Tsung-min (謝聰敏; 2 May 1934 – 8 September 2019), also known by his English name Roger Hsieh, was a Taiwanese politician and lawyer.
+He won election to the Legislative Yuan in 1992 and 1995; he ran again unsuccessfully in 1998 and 2001.

 Education and activism

 Hsieh attended Taichung First High School, studied law at National Taiwan University alongside Wei Ting-chao, and completed graduate work in political science at National Chengchi University.

-While studying at National Taiwan University, Hsieh, Wei and legal academic Peng Ming-min printed ten thousand copies of the "Declaration of Self-Salvation of the Taiwanese People," a manifesto advocating the overthrow of the Kuomintang one-party state.
+While studying at National Taiwan University, Hsieh, Wei and legal academic Peng Ming-min printed 10,000 copies of the "Declaration of Self-Salvation of the Taiwanese People," a manifesto advocating the overthrow of the Kuomintang one-party state.
 The three were promptly arrested; Hsieh was subject to torture.
 Hsieh and Wei were later released but did not play a role in their mentor's escape to Sweden, though the government suspected the pair of aiding Peng.
 Hsieh and Wei were jailed for a second time in 1971.
 For his support of democracy, Hsieh spent over eleven years behind bars.

 Following his release, Hsieh spent seven years in the United States, and returned to Taiwan in 1986.
 Demonstrators gathered at Chiang Kai-shek International Airport on 30 November 1986 to show support for Hsieh and fellow dissident Hsu Hsin-liang.
 Barred from entry into Taiwan on that day, the two explored alternative means of getting into the country and eventually succeeded.

 In December 2018, Hsieh was exonerated by the Transitional Justice Commission.

 Political career

 Another NTU classmate, Kuomintang member Shih Chi-yang, aided Hsieh's early political career.
 With the support of Huang Hsin-chieh, Hsieh was elected to the Legislative Yuan in 1992 and 1995, though he lost election in 1998.
 During his legislative tenure, Hsieh attempted to pass bills regarding compensation to victims of the White Terror like himself.
 According to legislative inquires launched by Hsieh, the White Terror period saw over 29,000 people tried in court.
 Subsequently, Hsieh was named an adviser to President Chen Shui-bian.
-While serving in this position, Hsieh spent much of his time investigating the La Fayette-class frigate scandal.
+While serving in this position, Hsieh spent much of his time investigating the La Fayette-class frigate bribery scandal.
 As a result of Hsieh's probe, Andrew Wang, an accused arms dealer, filed a lawsuit against him in August 2001, an action that was later reviewed by the Control Yuan.
 Hsieh resigned as presidential adviser in 2001 to run in that year's legislative elections.